yeshwanthravitheja/ODESA.py/README.md

 hidden_layer_winners, output_layer_winner, output_class = model.forward((x,y,ts,1),label)

 ```

+## Future work:
+A Julia implementation of ODESA which is much faster than the python version is in the works.
+Contact me @Y[dot]Bethi[at]westernsydney[dot]edu[dot]au if you are interested in that or need any help using ODESA for a spatio-temporal problem.

 ## Citation for reference
 Bethi, Yeshwanth, Ying Xu, Gregory Cohen, André Van Schaik, and Saeed Afshar.
 "An optimised deep spiking neural network architecture without gradients."
 IEEE Access (2022).